0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 ### Index

 The Index chunk must immediately follow the file header in any file that contains it.
-The Index chunk shall contain a list of offsets point to the start of every other chunk in the file.
+The Index chunk shall contain a list of 32-bit offsets, each measured from the start of the file to each Chunk present in the file.

 **Proposed structure:**